pharo-project/pharo-launcher/src/PharoLauncher-Core.package/PhLTreeSelection.class/README.md

-A PhLTreeSelection is container for holding nodes selected in a tree.
+A container for holding nodes selected in a tree, as well as being able to render a full pathName for each selection.